 Concerned by loud snoring and sleep apnea symptoms in Anchorage?
-If you are seeing Dr. David Green for a routine exam, do not be surprised if he asks you questions about your sleep.
+If you are seeing Dr. Kennedy for a routine exam, do not be surprised if he asks you questions about your sleep.
 This may be a part of a screening for sleep apnea, a potentially life-threatening disorder that many dentists are able to detect before general physicians.
-Perhaps you mentioned something earlier in your exam that caught Dr. Green’s attention, or perhaps he has noticed something during your exam that suggests a problem.
+Perhaps you mentioned something earlier in your exam that caught Dr. Kennedy’s attention, or perhaps he has noticed something during your exam that suggests a problem.

 When left untreated, sleep apnea can affect quality of life and health significantly.
-Conscientious dentists like Dr. Green are very attuned to the signs of the disorder because they know early detection could save a life.
+Conscientious dentists like Dr. Kennedy are very attuned to the signs of the disorder because they know early detection could save a life.

 What Is Sleep Apnea?